 The Nominating Committee will nominate four or more candidates for each elective office of the Society.
 Nominees should be familiar with and active in the Society as evidenced by attendance and participation at meetings, serving on committees or other service to the Society.
 The candidate’s names will be forwarded to Council.
 From these four candidates, Council will select two candidates via Australian ballot to run for each of the elected offices.
 If fewer than two candidates accept nomination for elective office, the Council shall convene by any method to select other nominees.

-4. Membership Committee: This Committee shall consist of at least six members.
-It shall be the duty of this committee to review and approve all new membership applications.
-The Committee will forward the approved list of new members to Council.
-Membership shall be granted upon a majority vote of Council.
+4. Membership Committee: This Committee shall consist of Chair and Co-Chair.
+The Committee will review any questionable applications or any applications with which the Office is not comfortable approving.
+The Executive Office will review and approve all new membership applications.
+The Executive Office will forward the approved list of new members to Council.
 Membership will become active after receipt of annual membership dues.

 5. A.E.
 Bennett Research Award Committee: This Committee shall consist of at least six members.
 It shall be the duty of this committee to select the recipients of this award.

-10. Program Committee: The Program Committee is responsible for developing the scientific program for each annual meeting.
-The President-Elect shall appoint a minimum of 6 new members to the Program Committee for a 3-year term.
-The President-Elect shall appoint a member of the Program Committee to serve as Co-Chair during the 1st year of their term, Chair during the 2nd year, and member during the 3rd year to help provide continuity to the next President-Elect and Chair.
+9. Program Committee: The Program Committee is responsible for developing the scientific program for each annual meeting.
+The President Elect shall appoint a minimum of 6 new members to the Program Committee for a 3-year term.
+The President Elect shall appoint a member of the Program Committee to serve as Co-Chair during the 1st year of their term, Chair during the 2nd year, and member during the 3rd year to help provide continuity to the next President Elect and Chair.
 The President, Executive Secretary and Treasurer shall be ex-officio members of the Program Committee.

-12. Executive Committee: The Executive Committee shall consist of the President, President-Elect, Executive Secretary, and Treasurer, with administrative support and guidance provided by the Executive Director.
+10. Executive Committee: The Executive Committee shall consist of the President, President Elect, Executive Secretary, and Treasurer, with administrative support and guidance provided by the Executive Office.
 The Executive Secretary and President will co-chair this committee, which meets regularly to conduct routine Society business, to refer important policy matters to Council, and to act on behalf of the Society in “emergency” situations.

-13. Editorial Committee: The Editorial Committee serves as an advisory body for the editor of Biological Psychiatry and it reports to the Council.
-The Editorial Committee must approve recommendations from the Biological Psychiatry Editor related to substantial Journal policy changes prior to review of these policy changes by Council, and also review/approve Editorial Board membership changes.
+11. Editorial Committee: The Editorial Committee serves as an advisory body for the editors of Biological Psychiatry and Biological Psychiatry:CNNI and it reports to the Council.
+The Editorial Committee must approve recommendations from the Biological Psychiatry and CNNI Editors related to substantial Journal policy changes prior to review of these policy changes by Council, and also review/approve Editorial Board membership changes.
 Members of the Editorial Committee also serve as Action Editors for papers where an editor is a co-author, or where all regular Editors have a conflict of interest.
 Additionally, the current President, immediate past President and Executive Secretary serve as ex-officio members of this Committee.

-14. Travel Fellowship Award Committee – Domestic: This Committee shall consist of at least six members.
-It shall be the duty of this committee to select the recipients of this award.
+12. Travel Fellowship Award Committee: This Committee shall have subcommittees responsible for selecting the various travel fellowship awards.
+The Committee and any subcommittees shall consist of at least six members.
+It shall be the duty of this committee to select the recipients of each award.

 |ARTICLE V –Committee Rules and Regulations

-1. Members in good standing and with membership dues current shall be eligible to serve as official members of the Committees, except that the Gold Medal Award Committee is restricted to the past five Presidents.
+1. Members in good standing and with membership dues current shall be eligible to serve as official members of the Committees.

 2. The Committees shall consist of no fewer than six members, each serving a three-year term.
-The exceptions are the Program Committee, the Gold Medal Award Committee, the Editorial Committee, the Finance Committee, the Humanitarian Award Committee, and the Executive Committee.
+The exceptions are the Program Committee, the Editorial Committee, the Finance Committee, and the Executive Committee.